OpenLiberty/open-liberty-tools/README.md

 To install the Open Liberty Tools only from Open Liberty site, follow [this instruction](https://github.com/OpenLiberty/open-liberty-tools/blob/master/INSTALL_OPENLIBERTYTOOLS.md).

 Visit the [WASdev Community](https://developer.ibm.com/wasdev/) for documentation and tutorials.
+[Here](https://developer.ibm.com/wasdev/docs/category/tools/) are a few related to the tools:

 ## Contribute to Open Liberty Tools
 1. Clone the repository to your system.